 Most PT schools utilize the PTCAS application.
 All PT programs in Texas currently use the PTCAS application service.Non-participating PT schools will use their own individual application.

-The PTCAS application usually opens in July 1 each application cycle, however, PT programs differ in terms of their individual application deadlines.
+The PTCAS application usually opens in July each year; however, PT programs differ in terms of their individual application deadlines.
 Most deadlines in TX are in the Fall for a Summer start.

 Importantly, do not begin entering any information into the PTCAS application system until it opens for the admissions cycle in which you plan to apply.